What levels of AST & ALT Indicate Dangerous Liver Damage?

 However, The levels of ALT and AST are also not reflective of the severity of the condition in all case scenarios.

-For example, an acute liver failure may result from very high bilirubin levels (most due to drug-induced cholestasis).
+For example, acute liver failure may result from very high bilirubin levels (most due to drug-induced cholestasis).
 In drug-induced cholestasis, acute liver failure can occur with normal or slightly elevated liver enzymes.

 2. What are the dangerous levels of ALT and AST?